-The Internationalization of Crime, Conflict, and Violence
+Violence without Borders: The Internationalization of Crime and Conflict

 Crime, conflict, and violence have exacted a heavy toll on societies throughout history, but the growing internationalization of these phenomena in recent decades threatens to raise the costs even higher.
 This forthcoming Policy Research Report will document these trends, provide a framework for understanding what is driving them, and offer new policy approaches to tackling these urgent challenges.

 The search for better employment opportunities and wages is the key mechanism by which the majority of the world’s population, and especially the poor, can hope to improve their lives.
 Migration is therefore an essential path toward worldwide poverty eradication and economic growth.
 This Policy Research Report examines the determinants and labor market impacts of global migration patterns, and considers the impact on destination and source countries, as well as the migrants themselves.